huggingface/setfit/scripts/tfew/README.md

 # Running T-Few

-These scripts run the method from the `T-Few` paper: "[Few-Shot Parameter-Efficient Fine-Tuning is Better and Cheaper than In-Context Learning](https://arxiv.org/abs/2205.05638)".
+These scripts run the baselines based on the `T-Few` paper: [_Few-Shot Parameter-Efficient Fine-Tuning is Better and Cheaper than In-Context Learning_](https://arxiv.org/abs/2205.05638).

 ## Setup